 Anderson and Dr. Haleh Sangi-Haghpeykar, associate professor of obstetrics and gynecology at BCM, will collaborate with Loretta Hanser, HCHD site leader, to establish specialty women’s medical health clinics and streamline the often difficult process of following up on abnormal pap smears.
-Dr. Lois Ramondetta, professor at The University of M.D.
-Anderson Cancer Center, will serve as assistant program director.
+Dr. Lois Ramondetta, professor at The University of Texas MD Anderson Cancer Center, will serve as assistant program director.

 "Support from CPRIT is an enormous boost not only for preventing cervical cancers for individual women in the community, but also for figuring out we can better assemble the health care model to help even large numbers of women in Texas and elsewhere," said Anderson.